AnneJ17/android-cheat-sheet/README.md

     3. Using AIDL - If you want your service to handle multiple requests simultaneously, then use AIDL.
 Make sure your service is thread-safe and capable of multi-threading.

 * **Steps for implementing AIDL**

+  When implementing AIDL we want to keep some steps.
+  1. Create an interface  - Implement the remote service
+  2. class extending service -

 * **IntentServices**